 If you get another response, you’ll want to go back and make sure that the webhook is configured correctly and test again.

-Add the Chargebee API key to Moesif
+Step 3: Adding the Chargebee API key to Moesif

 After the webhook is configured, your next step will be to add the Chargebee API key into Moesif.
 For this, while on the same screen that you configured the webhook on, you’ll click on API Keys and copy the key that is shown under full_access_key_v1.